-An object representing a single object space or scratch pad that you use to fetch, create, and save managed objects.
+An object space that you use to manipulate and track changes to managed objects.

 - iOS 3.0+

 - Core Data

 A context consists of a group of related model objects that represent an internally consistent view of one or more persistent stores.
 Changes to managed objects are held in memory, in the associated context, until that context is saved to one or more persistent stores.
 A single managed object instance exists in one and only one context, but multiple copies of an object can exist in different contexts.
 Thus an object is unique to a particular context.

 Life Cycle Management